HVML/PurC/README.md

 Note that when `purc` try to load an HVML program from a remote URL,
      it will use the remote data fetcher by default.
-Therefore, you must install PurC Fetcher in advance.
-Please refer to [PurC Fetcher](https://github.com/HVML/purc-fetcher) for detailed instructions to build and install PurC Fetcher to your system.
+Since 0.9.0, PurC Fetcher had been included in this respository, and it will be built along with PurC.

 ## Hacking PurC